 The candidates can leave for competition

 82% of candidates expect their potential employers to have clear hiring guidelines.
-More than half of candidates will move on to the next offer if they do not hear from a recruiter within acceptable time scopes — about 2 weeks from applying.
+More than half of candidates will move on to the next offer if they do not hear from a recruiter within acceptable time scopes — about 2 weeks after applying.

 Businesses with slow IT hiring miss out on the greatest candidates and sometimes are left scrambling the bottom of the barrel.